The region that surrounds The Yurt Retreat is the excellent location of South Somerset and a stone throw from the Dorset and Devon Jurassic Coast.

-If vintage is your passion, Bridport has a fantastic selection of vintage furniture and clothing shops, which you will find near the St Michael Art studios.
-There is a sweet Red Brick Café to stop for a cuppa, when you have finished shopping.
+If vintage is your passion, Bridport has a fantastic selection of vintage furniture and clothing shops, which you will find near the St Michael Art studios and the fantastic Red Brick Café to stop for a wholesome and delicious lunch, when you have finished shopping.

 West Bay is a 5 minute drive from Bridport.
 It has a stunning beach with golden cliffs.
 You can often find fossils on the beach.
 A great place to stay to watch the sun go down and have a BBQ on the beach.
 (Bridport has Waitrose, The Co-op and Morrisons if you want to buy BBQ supplies!)

-Burton Bradstock home of Billy Bragg and the award winning Hive Beach Café, only a 35 minute drive away.
+Burton Bradstock home of Billy Bragg, the Seaside boarding house and the award winning Hive Beach Café, only a 35 minute drive away.
 This is a great beach to start from if you fancy covering part of the coast path on foot.
 If you are feeling fit you can walk to West Bay from here.
 The beach is owned by the National Trust and is a great spot to fish for mackerel.
 We recommend getting up early and having breakfast here.

 Weymouth is an hour away.
-It is a traditional seaside town with a long promenade.
+It is a traditional seaside town with a stunning beach and Victorian promenade.

-The Olympics are coming to Weymouth, so the marina is in the process of being improved, and a new road into Weymouth is being built.
+Weymouth hosted the Olympic sailing in 2012.
+This led to an improved marina and a new road into Weymouth.
 Weymouth is a good place for wind surfing, kite surfing and rock climbing.

 Lord Poulett Arms in Hinton St George is only a 5 minute drive away or can take a leisurely walk through the country lanes.
 The Lord Poulett Arms won national dinning pub of the year in 2009.